dwarvesf/playground/Engineering/Frontend/Prevent Layout Thrashing.md

 ## How to debug

-Open `Performance Tab` on Dev tool, slow down your CPU and click `Start Profiling`
+Open `Performance Tab` on Dev tool, slow down your CPU, and click `Start Profiling`.

 ![[layout-thrashing-debug.png]]

-Find purple tasks and get info in detail
+Find purple tasks and get info in detail:

 <video src="https://afarkas.github.io/layout-thrashing/material/layout-thrashing-debug.mp4" controls></video>

 ## List of commands causing Layout Thrashing we need to be careful when using it

 Generally, all APIs that synchronously provide layout metrics will trigger forced reflow/layout.
-Read on https://gist.github.com/paulirish/5d52fb081b3570c81e3a for additional cases and details.
+Check out [this gist](https://gist.github.com/paulirish/5d52fb081b3570c81e3a) for additional cases and details.

 ## Reference